obsidian-moon/engine/README.rst

 ========================

 You will find that the Obsidian Moon Engine is 100% modular and will expand as you build code into it.
-Feel free to add modules, tweak the code and add features I have not thought of, however please give credit by placing "Powered by Obsidian Moon" if you do use the engine.
-And if you make code that improves on what I have now, feel free to share back!
+Feel free to add modules, tweak the code and add features I have not thought of, however please give credit by placing "Powered by Obsidian Moon Engine" if you do use the engine.
+Additionally if you write code that improves on what I have now, feel free to share back!
 Thanks and Enjoy!